 Today, companies ship their software in a matter of minutes.
 This reflects the pace at which the software industry is moving.
-This nimble environment that is not just swift but also reliable and secure, has built on the concept of continuous integration and continuous deployment, also known as CI/CD.
+This nimble environment which is not just swift but also reliable and secure has built on the concept of continuous integration and continuous deployment, also known as CI/CD.
 These concepts, if implemented correctly, can mitigate the challenges of manual labor requirements and consistency, enabling companies to deliver software to their customers at a hitherto unimaginable speed.
 Let’s take a look at what CI/CD is, the tools you can use to build it, and the best practices for its deployment.

 What is CI/CD?

 Continuous integration is the foundation of the CI/CD model.
-Using CI requires periodic changes to the main branch code several times in a day as well as automated build and test sequences to support every code merger.
+Using CI requires periodic changes to the main branch code several times a day as well as automated build and test sequences to support every code merger.
 This becomes essential as a developer gets no more than 10 minutes to complete the process for every code change.
 Once CI produces artifacts, these automated features verify that the code can be safely deployed.

 At this stage, Continuous Delivery comes into play to deploy the code changes that are created.
 When the process of moving code from its source to production and then deploying it is fully automated, you have achieved Continuous Deployment.

 5 Best CI/CD Tools That Developers Must Leverage

 Speed and quality have emerged as the backbone of agile DevOps methodologies.
 You need the right tools to get optimal results in your continuous integration and continuous deployment process.
 Here are five such top-of-the-line tools that developers must leverage:

 Jenkins is an open-source server that supports automation in the building and deployment of software.
 It is a Java-based program that is compatible with software designed for operating systems such as MacOS, Windows as well as Unix.
 It stands out for:

 - Ease of installation and upgrade

 - Master/slave architecture to support distributed builds